 - Ecotoxicology Applied to the Assessment of Contaminated Land

 - Endocrine Modulators (mammals)

 - Environmental Epidemiology

 - Ecotoxicology (animals)

 - Good Laboratory Practice (GLP) – A Practical Approach

 - Case Studies in Risk Assessment and Risk Communication

 Program content is relevant to a variety of industries and registration is open to anyone; however, this is a graduate-level course that usually requires participants to have a bachelor’s or master’s degree with coursework in statistics, chemistry and biology.

 This course makes use of CourseLink, our online learning management system.
-You will be required to access the internet to view and retrieve readings and presentations from the course website, as well as attending the on-campus classroom sessions at the University of Guelph.
+You will be required to access the internet to view and retrieve readings and presentations from the course website.
+Some offerings may have a live video conference session using Zoom.